 “I still think we’ll see even less than we have till now,” Shankman said.
 “And there’s no reason to give anyone information they don’t need,” he added.
 “Besides, the fewer things you have to give people and the fewer people touch everything, the happier we’ll all be.”

 That said, “There are some clever direct mail-type pieces that can include samples or fun tchotchkes sometimes sent to the press to get attention, but with more work-from-home, I would expect those to be few and far between as well,” DePalma added.

-4 press kit/media kit or online newsroom mistakes to avoid
+4 press kit and media kit mistakes to avoid

 - Don’t forget to cite your sources.
 Journalists love statistics and facts, especially when presented in a way that helps them understand your brand’s relevance.
 Don’t drop stats into your press kit without sharing sources and attribution, it just serves to make you less trustworthy.